eamoses/server-side-architecture/README.md

     3. In your `mysql/connection.js` file add `const password = require('../config')` at the top.
 Use your `password` variable in the password connection portion of your `pool`

 TA DA!
-You have created a diagram, a schema from scratch, and connected it with a Nodejs Expressjs server!
+You have created a diagram, a schema from scratch, and connected it with a Nodejs Express server!